 Expectant mothers face higher than average rates of complications, including hemorrhaging.
 If the mother is required to undergo surgery, the risk of harm to herself or her baby is extremely high.
 In some cases, doctors have performed surgery on the wrong parts of the body, causing the unborn babies to die.

 Between 2006 and 2010, the government paid roughly $100 million annually in malpractice claims.
-This does not include medical malpractice suffered by active duty military personnel, who cannot file malpractice claims against military hospitals.
-These hospitals are currently under review by the defense secretary to determine if there are any patterns in regards to patient safety and quality of care.
+This does not include medical malpractice suffered by active-duty military personnel, who cannot file malpractice claims against military hospitals.
+These hospitals are currently under review by the defense secretary to determine if there are any patterns in regard to patient safety and quality of care.

 Birth is a natural process that women have endured for centuries.
 Advances in medical technology over the years have made labor and delivery much easier and safer.
 Although complications can still occur, they should happen with much less frequency.
 The rate of birth injury at military hospitals should be cause for concern.
 These medical facilities should be just as safe as private hospitals.